 Approximately 250,000 rivers flow through America’s landscape.
-Nearly 6,000 groups, indigenous communities, and government agencies work at local, state, and regional levels to protect and restore rivers and drinking water.
+More than 6,000 groups, indigenous communities, and government agencies work at local, state, and regional levels to protect and restore rivers and drinking water.
 This map also shows rivers protected by the Wild and Scenic Rivers Act—celebrating 50 years in 2018—including 12,000 miles of 200+ rivers designated in 40 states and Puerto Rico.

 Now anyone, anywhere can connect with these water protectors.
 Using the map is simple.
 Here’s how to get started.

 - Search your zip code, or a zip code near the water you wish to protect.